 Training, qualifications & experience

-Counsellor BSc (Hons) Fd Couns, Dip Couns, Dip CBT MBCAP
+Counsellor BSc (Hons) Counselling, Dip Therapeutic Couns, Dip CBT.
+MBCAP

-I offer therapeutic counselling within a supportive, compassionate and empathic relationship.
+I offer therapeutic counselling and CBT therapy within a supportive, compassionate and empathic relationship.
 I work from an integrative approach which means that I believe there are many ways of exploring and understanding human functioning and that no single approach will help all clients in all situations.

 How I work